cityjeans/pwgen/README.md

 Simply run it with your shell as any other executable file using `./pwgen.py`<br>
 You may add any combination of the available arguments, these are:<br>

-    -u,       --uppercase       use uppercase letters in the password -d,       --digits          use digits (numbers 0 to 9) in the password -s,       --symbols         usespecial symbols in the password -w,       --word            use words in the password -l <int>, --length <int>    set the length of the password if -w is also passed, this specifies the amount of words
+      -h, --help        show this help message and exit -u, --uppercase   use uppercase letters in the password -d, --digits      use digits (numbers 0 to 9) in the password -s, --symbols     use special symbols in the password -w, --words       use english words in the password -l x, --length x  set the length of the password